Miley Cyrus discography

-American singer Miley Cyrus has released eight studio albums, three live albums, four extended plays and 37 singles.
+American singer Miley Cyrus has released nine studio albums, three live albums, five extended plays and 43 singles.
 Popularly referred as the original "Teen Queen", Cyrus has sold 55 million singles and 20 million albums worldwide.
 According to Recording Industry Association of America, she has sold 32 million singles and 10 million albums in the US.
-Billboard ranked Cyrus as the ninth greatest Billboard 200 female artist of all time and the 62nd greatest artist of all time.
+Billboard ranked Cyrus as the ninth greatest Billboard 200 female music artist of all time and the 62nd greatest artist of all time.

+Cyrus' first musical effort credited to the Hannah Montana character was on March 1, 2006, with the show's first soundtrack, which debuted at number one in the United States, and peaked in the top ten on the UK Compilations Chart.
 In June 2007, the series' second soundtrack and Cyrus' debut studio album were jointly released by Walt Disney Records and Hollywood Records as the double album Hannah Montana 2: Meet Miley Cyrus.
 The project reached number one in the United States.
 Its latter disc included the single "See You Again", which became Cyrus' first track to impact the top-ten in the United States, Australia, and Canada.
-On her debut live album Best of Both Worlds Concert, released in March 2008, Cyrus performed seven songs as herself and seven tracks as her title character Hannah Montana.
+On her debut live album Best of Both Worlds Concert, released in March 2008, Cyrus performed seven songs as herself and seven tracks as her title character Montana.
+The Hannah Montana: The Movie soundtrack peaked at number one in Austria, Canada, New Zealand, Spain, the U.S., and Turkey, and Hannah Montana 3 topped the Billboard Kid Albums and Soundtracks charts.
+The fifth and final soundtrack, was released on October 19, 2010, peaked at number 11 on the Billboard 200.